yogeshwarid/jenkins-example/README.md

-In order to deploy on tomcat, you need Task Scanner Plugin and JUnit Attachments Plugin
+In order to deploy on tomcat, you need Pipeline Maven Integration , Task Scanner Plugin and JUnit Attachments Plugin
 ## Fizz Buzz Example in Java 8 using JUnit 5

 ### Fizz Buzz is a game where